-The aim of the bank’s draft 46-page policy is to help fulfill the Paris Agreement’s goal of preventing average global temperatures from rising more than 2 degrees Celsius above pre-industrial levels, or 1.5 degrees C. if possible.
-Last December, almost 200 nations adopted a rulebook for the accord that sets out how nations must report their carbon emissions and pay for climate action.
+The aim of the bank's draft 46-page policy is to help fulfill the Paris Agreement’s goal of preventing average global temperatures from rising more than 2 degrees Celsius above pre-industrial levels, or 1.5 degrees C. if possible.
+Last December, almost 200 nations adopted a rulebook for the United Nations-brokered accord that sets out how nations must report their carbon emissions and pay for climate action.

-“These types of projects will not be presented for approval to the EIB board beyond the end of 2020,” it says.
-“As a result, all the bank’s activities in the energy sector will be fully aligned with the Paris Agreement.”
+"These types of projects will not be presented for approval to the EIB board beyond the end of 2020," it said.
+"As a result, all the bank’s activities in the energy sector will be fully aligned with the Paris Agreement."

 EIB was set up in 1958 under the Treaty of Rome, which led to the creation of the European Economic Community, later named the European Community, and is one of two accords that underpins the E.U.'s draft European Constitution.

 The EIB Group contains two divisions: the European Investment Bank and the European Investment Fund, which specializes in finance for small businesses and mid-caps.